 Exceptions to the Rule

-"Don't fire until you see the whites of their eyes," goes the saying (pun intended) and in this case, we need to evaluate other possible causes for whale in dogs rather than jumping into conclusions.
+"Don't fire until you see the whites of their eyes," goes the saying (pun intended), and in this case, we need to evaluate other possible causes for whale eyes in dogs rather than jumping to conclusions.

 Pain in the Neck

 One of those other reasons could be pinched nerves in the dog's neck (and a needed trip to the vet to get them some relief).
 Because it hurts so much to turn the neck, affected dogs will move their eyes in a specific direction showing the white sclera.

 Being Plain Lazy